fire-h0und/MWLLgame/README.md

 About:
 ===============
-This is an unendorsed side project by a MW:LL community member Feedback on offical forum or discord server (links are on the launcher)
+This is an unendorsed side project by a MW:LL community member.

+Feedback on offical forum or discord server (links are on the launcher)

 see you on the 31st century battlefiled soldier! o7